All I Really Need to Know I Learned from the Dragon

 Just as this concept applies to me as a parent, it also applies to my kids...

 At the Alberta Children’s Hospital Diabetes Clinic they have this wonderful incentive program to motivate kids to keep their A1C lower.
-If the test result is under 7.5 for at least two consecutive tests, the child gets a gift card for Toys R Us, or iTunes, or something valuable to them.
+The first time the test result is under 7.5 for two consecutive tests, the child gets a gift card for Toys R Us, or iTunes, or something valuable to them.
 Great program, and one that I fully believe works to motivate kids.
 But one pitfall is that for younger kids like my son, the A1C is more a measure of MY actions than of his.
 As his parents we count the carbs, adjust his insulin doses, decide what foods are being served and how healthy they are (or not); he just shows up, delivers insulin and eats.

 So a few years ago, for the first time ever, our son's A1C result was under 7.5.
 The discussion began that if it stayed under 7.5 for the next visit, he would get a Toys R Us card.
 He immediately began to spend it in his mind: “Do I want the Fire Chima Lego set or one from the Lego Movie?”
 Oh the possibilities!

 I began to worry.
 School would be starting during that time period, which always creates a few weeks of instability with his numbers.
-And what if he had too many summer popsicles without enough of a prebolus, or too many ice cream cones (the fat in them leads to insulin resistance and high numbers later)?
+And what if he had too many summer popsicles without enough of a pre-bolus, or too many ice cream cones (the fat in them leads to insulin resistance and high numbers later)?
 What if we didn't stay on top of his insulin and didn't do our job well enough as parents?
 Then again, what if we worked hard but he didn’t, so he learned that gift cards fall from the sky without any effort on his part?
 We want him to learn that his actions have consequences, and he's in charge of his own future... how will he learn that if he gets a reward he didn't truly earn?

 It was important to us to have some aspect of this A1C goal that was under his control.
 So we thought of the ways that he could impact his own health, even at his young age (he had just turned 7).
 One area that had always been a sticking point was waiting to eat after he had given himself insulin.
 Since insulin works so much slower than food does, it's wise to use a pre-bolus - that is, give insulin, then wait about 15 minutes before eating, to give that insulin a head start.
 Max had always argued about having to wait those 15 minutes.
 Especially for those summer popsicles and other treats.
 Waiting's hard when you're a kid!
 But this was one way he could participate in protecting his own health - he could consistently wait before eating.
 And we explained to him why this was a good idea, gave him control of the timer - he would deliver insulin through his pump, set the timer for 15 minutes, and then eat only once the timer went off.
 He did still grump about it sometimes, but he did a great job of doing his part, we were really proud of him.